Adrien-radr/Byte/README.txt

 Author(s) : Adrian 'Revk' Dubouchet

-This is a 2D 4X Game.
-Context isn't already set up.
+This is a 2D Game with GPU based rendering (OpenGL3/GLSL).
 Will focus on engine framework (rendering) first.

+Linux version only for now.
+But Windows will follow shortly.

 ----------
 Used tech